agormp/greedysub/README.md

 ```

-The `node degree` of an item is the number of neighbors it has (i.e., the number of other items that are closer to the item than the cutoff value).
+Here, the `node degree` of an item is the number of neighbors it has (i.e., the number of other items that are closer to the item than the cutoff value).

 ## Overview